jjNford/github-repositories/README.md

 GITHUB REPOSITORIES
 ===================

-GitHub Repositories is an open source Google Chrome Extension project.
+GitHub Repositories is a Google Chrome Extension used to access users GitHub data.

+It is an open source project.

 License
 -------